 - Program requirements and details

-- Chemical Security Assessment Tool (CSAT) user roles and responsibilities, and
+- Chemical Security Assessment Tool (CSAT) user roles and responsibilities

 - Privacy considerations

-The PSP notice describes four options for facilities to consider in implementing RBPS 12(iv).
-Facilities may propose additional options of their own design as part of their security plan to meet this RBPS, and DHS will review and approve on a case-by-case basis.
+Facilities have four options to consider when implementing RBPS 12(iv).
+Facilities may also propose additional options of their own design as part of their security plan, and CISA will review and approve on a case-by-case basis.

-Tier 1 and Tier 2 chemical facilities can employ one of the four options to comply with RBPS 12(iv).
+High-risk chemical facilities can employ one of the four options to comply with RBPS 12(iv):

-- Option 1 - Direct Vetting: High-risk chemical facilities (or their designees) may submit certain information about affected individuals through a PSP application located in the Chemical Security Assessment Tool (CSAT).
+- Option 1 - Direct Vetting: High-risk chemical facilities (or their designees) may submit certain information about affected individuals through a PSP Application located in CSAT.

 - Option 3 - Electronic Verification of Transportation Worker Identification Card (TWIC): High-risk chemical facilities (or their designees) can use electronic readers, like TWIC readers, to verify the validity of existing credentials.